Damien0505/Sensorbox-ESPHome/README.md

 ### Colour Thresholds

-Arc gauges use a three-level colour scale based on indoor air quality guidelines for a home environment.
+Bar indicators use a continuous **green→amber→red gradient** that fills as values increase.
+Arc gauges (CO2 section) use a dynamic colour change at defined thresholds.
+Both approaches are based on indoor air quality guidelines for a home environment.
 Thresholds are intentionally tighter than general/outdoor or workplace standards, reflecting that occupants may have prolonged exposure in a living space.

 | Colour | Meaning |
 |--------|---------|